skolbin-ssi/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_06_lab_ak.md

     f.
 Select **OK** to close the pop-up window and return to the **Configuration** section.

     g.
 Select **Save** on the blade to persist your settings.

-Wait for your application settings to persist before you move forward with the lab.
+    > **Note**: Wait for your application settings to persist before you move forward with the lab.

 #### Task 2: Create an HTTP-triggered function